bgaifullin/storm/README.rst

 * **url** The resource uri, can be relative or absolute
 * **secure** If True, the method requires authentication, default: True.
 * **status** Specify HTTP status for response, default: 200.
-* **mutator** the comma separated list of mutators, that can be applied for arguments and result, to more details see section `MUTATORS`_.
+* **wrap** the comma separated list of wrappers, that can be applied for arguments and result, to more details see section `Wrappers`_.

 The function arguments are converted to input arguments by using standard python function argument